Kenneth Smith could be the first person executed with nitrogen gas. He spoke with NPR

 Alabama has already tried once to execute Kenneth Smith.
 On the evening of Nov.
 17, 2022, Smith lay on a gurney as workers tried for an hour to insert needles into the veins of his hand, arms and collarbone so they could put him to death by lethal injection.
 Just before midnight, the execution was called off.

 Surviving an execution is uncommon.
-Only one other prisoner alive today has done it — a death row prisoner from Alabama who the state also failed to execute by lethal injection.
+Only one other prisoner alive today has done it — a death row prisoner from Alabama whom the state also failed to execute by lethal injection.
 But Smith's case is even more unusual.
-When the state tries to execute him again on Jan.
+When the state again tries to execute him, on Jan.
 25, Alabama plans to use nitrogen gas.
 It will be the first time the gas has been used as an execution method in the U.S.

 Smith, one of two men convicted in 1988 for a murder-for-hire killing, challenged the execution in state court.
 He and his lawyers claimed that a second execution attempt would constitute cruel and unusual punishment, since Smith already suffered from the trauma of the failed execution attempt.
 The Alabama Supreme Court rejected the appeal on Jan.
 12.